Morus Zero Portable Clothes Dryer Review For RV & Travel Use

 LCD Screen

 On top of the Morus there’s an LCD display and a control buttons.
-The screen shows the mode and estimated drying time.
+The screen shows the mode, and the estimated drying time.

 The buttons are for choosing the dryer mode, changing the drying time, turning on the safety screen lock, and power.